frankenperez/openathon-nextjs/labs/lab-02/README.md

 > }
 > ```
 >
-> Create a new index file to export layouts `src/layout/index.js`:
+> Generate a new index file to export layouts `src/layout/index.js`:
 >
 > ```js
 > import Header from "./Header/Header";